 - If there is significant demand for fishing licences a ballot will occur where ALL Under 65yrs Registered Fishing Licence Applicants will be placed into the ballot to allow a fair and transparent process.

 - If a Fishing Licence Ballot is held, it will be broadcast live.
 Whanau members may attend and/or can also watch live via social media.
 The Chair / Deputy Chair / CEO will be responsible to undertake the live draw.

-- There will be at least two (2) Public notices in the Daily Post during August and September, a panui on the TALT website, TALT Facebook Page and Instagram, inviting eligible applicants to register for a fishing licence from Monday 9th August 2021 until the Friday 17th September 2021.
+- There will be at least two (2) Public notices in the Daily Post during August and September, a panui on the TALT website, TALT Facebook Page and Instagram, inviting eligible applicants to register for a fishing licence from the 8th August 2022 until the 16th September 2022.
 Fishing licence registration will cease at the end of the third week in September to allow for analysis of registrations and also allow for fishing licences to be received before the Fishing Season Opening Day.

 - Fishing licences must be paid in full before the end of October.
 If they are not paid the licence will be forfeited.

-- Fishing Licences will be held for those Te Arawa Lakes Trust Trustees who are regular fisherman and/or Komiti Whakahaere members who are regular fisherman.
+- Fishing Licences will be held for those Komiti Whakahaere Trustees who are regular fisherman.
 If Trustees are over 65 they will receive a free fishing licence however if they are under 65yrs they will be required to pay 50% of the licence cost.

 - Under no circumstances will staff reserve or hold fishing licences for eligible applicants.

 NOTE: All successful applicants will be encouraged at the time of being issued a licence, to register as an elector with Fish and Game.